rohaldb/Summon/README.md

 ## Install

-Checkout the <a href="https://github.com/rohaldb/Summon/releases/latest">latest release tab</a> or <a href="https://github.com/rohaldb/Summon/releases/download/v1.0/Summon.dmg">download Summon</a>.
+Checkout the <a href="https://github.com/rohaldb/Summon/releases/latest">latest release tab</a> to download Summon.

 ## Usage